Color Rendering Index

 Measuring Light With Color Quality Scale

-Another way of measuring light is by color quality scale (CQS).
+Another way of measuring a light source’s quality is by color quality scale (CQS).
 Traditionally, we have measured light sources using CRI.
 CQS is a new way of measurement and may eventually eliminate CRI.
 The main reason behind this movement is the challenge of measuring LEDs with CRI.
 CRI measurement gets more complicated when you consider that its natural light source is a black body radiator and, as mentioned previously, is based on eight colors.
 Incandescent bulbs receive a CRI of 100, yet they are far from ideal color rendering.
 And, vice versa, a light source can receive a poor CRI score even if it works well with bright colors.
 For example, LEDs can accurately illuminate bright or saturated colors but not always unsaturated colors.
 A low CRI for LED lighting can be misleading.
 CQS is an alternative method that uses 15 colors that span a broader range of object colors.
 Additionally, CQS considers factors such as chromatic discrimination and human preference.

-Applications That Require a High CRI and Fixtures That Deliver High CRI
+Applications That Require a High CRI and Fixtures That Deliver High CRI LED Lighting

 Shop LED High Bay Lights